lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-04-Standard_ML.md

 Gérard would have fiercely pressed his demands, he wasn't there and Dave got his way.
-I actually think he was right on all counts: non-linear patterns only seem useful for a few little examples, while `where` would not only be redundant but would introduce new scoping issues exactly when we were striving for a syntax where all scopes were delimited.
+I actually think he was right on all counts: non-linear patterns are harder to implement and only useful for a few little examples, while `where` would not only be redundant but would introduce new scoping issues exactly when we were striving for a syntax where all scopes were delimited.
 But for the sake of harmony it would have been far